-\begin{rmk} One of Deligne’s motivations for studying irregular Hodge filtrations is to obtain lower bounds for $p$-adic slopes of exponential sums.
+\paragraph{Frobenius slopes.} One of Deligne’s motivations for studying irregular Hodge filtrations is to obtain lower bounds for $p$-adic slopes of exponential sums.
 Let us mention an arithmetic application of \cref{thm:main} for the case of Frenkel--Gross connections, as mentioned in \cite[Rem.
 13.9]{Lam-Templier}.
 In \cite[Thm.
-5.3.2]{XZ22}, Xu and Zhu equipped Frenkel--Gross connections with Frobenius structures and studied their $p$-adic slopes ---i.e., $p$-adic valuations of eigenvalues of Frobenius on Frenkel--Gross connections.
+5.3.2]{XZ22}, Xu and Zhu equipped Frenkel--Gross connections with Frobenius structures and studied their $p$-adic slopes---i.e.~$p$-adic valuations of eigenvalues of Frobenius on Frenkel--Gross connections.
 The traces of the Frobenius actions are called \textit{Kloosterman sums (for reductive groups)}, which are sums of Frobenius eigenvalues.
 They showed that the $p$-adic slopes are determined by $\rho$ (except for finitely many points).
-Combining their result, \cref{thm:main} implies that the $p$-adic slopes agree with the irregular Hodge numbers.
-In particular, when $\check{G}=\rr{SL}_{n+1}$, we recover a theorem of Sperber \cite{Sperber}. \end{rmk}
+In combination with this result, \cref{thm:main} implies that the $p$-adic slopes agree with the irregular Hodge numbers.
+In particular, when $\check{G}=\rr{SL}_{n+1}$, we recover a theorem of Sperber \cite{Sperber}.

-\begin{rmk} Another motivation for studying irregular Hodge filtration arises from mirror symmetry.
+\paragraph{Mirror symmetry.} Another motivation for studying irregular Hodge filtration arises from mirror symmetry.
 As mirrors of Fano varieties one considers Landau--Ginzburg models, namely, pairs $(Y,w)$ consisting of a quasi-projective complex variety and a regular function $w\colon Y\to \bb{A}^1$.
 A great deal of work has been carried out over the last decades to establish such mirror correspondences, see, e.g., \cite{Iritani} and \cite{RS10, RS12} for the toric case, and, on the other hand, \cite{Rietsch} and \cite{Lam-Templier} for the case of homogeneous spaces.

-In \cite{KKP2}, Katzarkov--Kontsevich--Pantev proposed three kinds of (conjecturally identical) Hodge numbers of $(Y,w)$, including the irregular Hodge numbers (notice that one of these conjectured equalities is incorrectly stated though, as can be seen by looking at the case of the mirror of projective spaces).
+In \cite{KKP2}, Katzarkov--Kontsevich--Pantev proposed three kinds of (conjecturally identical) Hodge numbers of $(Y,w)$, including the irregular Hodge numbers.
+(Notice, however, that one of these conjectured equalities is incorrectly stated, as can be seen by looking at the case of the mirror of projective spaces.)
 In particular, this yields a conjectured relationship comparing the Hodge numbers for Fano varieties and the irregular Hodge numbers for their Landau--Ginzburg models.
-As an application of \cref{thm:main}, we confirm this conjecture in \cref{thm:Kontsevich} for the Fano varieties that are minuscule homogeneous spaces. \end{rmk}
+As an application of \cref{thm:main}, we confirm this conjecture in \cref{thm:Kontsevich} for Fano varieties that are minuscule homogeneous spaces.